RSNA Announces New Imaging AI Certificate

 RSNA seeks to partner with established radiology departments based in low- or middle-resourced countries to create a GLC and improve the radiology department through education.
 RSNA is also seeking applications from RSNA volunteers to work as a team with the radiology department at the host GLC.
 Applications to serve as an RSNA faculty team member are rolling for all GLC institutions.
 You must be an RSNA member to serve as a team member.

 Both applications are available at RSNA.org/GLC.

-For more information, contact firstname.lastname@example.org or 1-877-RSNA-MEM (1-877-776-2636) or 1-630-571-7873 outside the U.S. and Canada.
+For questions about accessing the Online Learning Center or SAM-CME credit, contact firstname.lastname@example.org or 1-877-RSNA-MEM (1-877-776-2636) or 1-630-571-7873 outside the U.S. and Canada.